Armenians in Baku: Pre-Russian Revolution

-Later, in the 7th-century Armenian philosopher, mathematician, geographer, astronomer and alchemist Anania Shirakatsi in his most famous work Ashkharhatsuyts (Geography) listed Alti-Bagavan as one of the 12 districts of the Province Paytakaran (one of the 15 Provinces of Armenia), which linguist and orientalist Kerovbe Patkanov in his translation identifies as Baku.
+Later, in the 7th-century Armenian philosopher, mathematician, geographer, astronomer and alchemist Anania Shirakatsi in his most famous work Ashkharhatsuyts (Geography) listed Alti-Bagavan as one of the 12 districts of the Province Paytakaran (one of the 15 Provinces of Armenia), which linguist and orientalist Kerovbe Patkano in his translation identifies as Baku.

-Orientalist and academician Vasily Bartold referring to the 15th-century Persian historian Hamdallah Mustawfi, speaks about the existence of an old Armenian church in Baku and the 15th-century Arab geographer Abdar-Rashid al- Bakuvi in his writings mentions that the majority of the population of Baku (Bakuya) were Christian.
+Orientalist and academician Vasily Bartold referring to the 15th-century Persian historian Hamdallah Mustawfi, speaks about the existence of an old Armenian church in Baku and the 15th-century Arab geographer Abdar-Rashid al-Bakuvi in his writings mentions that the majority of the population of Baku (Bakuya) were Christian.

 Baku saw a large influx of Armenians following the city's incorporation into the Russian Empire in 1806.
 Many took up jobs as merchants, industrial managers and government administrators.
 Armenians established a community in the city with churches, and schools, and was the scene of a lively literary culture.

 The favorable economic conditions provided by the Imperial Russian government allowed many Armenians to enter the burgeoning oil production and drilling business of Baku.
 Armenians along with Russians constituted the financial elite of the city and local capital was concentrated mainly in their hands.
 The Armenians were the second most numerous group in the judiciary.

 By 1900, Armenian-owned businesses formed nearly one-third of the oil companies operating in the region.
 The growing tension between Armenians and Azeris (often instigated by the Russian officials who feared nationalist movements among their ethnically non-Russian subjects) resulted in mutual pogroms in 1905–1906, planting the seed of distrusts between these two groups in the city and elsewhere in the region for decades to come.